 Black Bean Chili

-This vegetarian dish can easily be transformed into something to satisfy a meat-lover with the addition of ground turkey, beef, or pork.
+This vegetarian dish can easily be transformed into something to satisfy a meat-lover with the addition of ground turkey breast, or lean beef or pork.

 INGREDIENTS | SERVES 8